 Inland Waterway Transport (IWT) pays an important contribution to deliver the future policy, mobility and climate goals

-The German Federal Minister of Transport and Digital Infrastructure Andreas Scheuer on 20 November 2020, in cooperation with the European Barge Union, invited Commissioner for Transport Adina Vălean as well as his colleagues from many IWT countries to support the IWT industry, future modal shift and greening of the sector..
+The German Federal Minister of Transport and Digital Infrastructure, Andreas Scheuer on 20 November 2020, in cooperation with the European Barge Union, invited Commissioner for Transport, Adina Vălean as well as stakeholders from many IWT-related countries to support the IWT industry, future modal shift and greening of the sector..

 Ambitious but realistic goals